DeltaDizzy/OptionalAtmosphere/README.md

 - That one weird guy for something, that I cant remember

-- mrcarrot for creating the new icon and demonstratng bugs
+- Mrcarrot for creating the new icon and demonstrating bugs

 - and probably many more